StreamAMG/streamamg-sdk-android/PlayKitReadMe.md

 # Change Log

 All notable changes to this project will be documented in this section.

+### 1.1.1
+- Added startPosition to loadMedia
+- Fixed bitrate selector icon when live

 ### 1.1.0
 - Improved bitrate selector UI